ibm-cloud-docs/vmwaresolutions/vmonic/trbl_vsan_alerts.md

 For more information, see [How to download offline vSAN HCL file for vSAN Health Check plug-in](https://www.virtuallyghetto.com/2015/05/how-to-download-offline-vsan-hcl-file-for-vsan-health-check-plugin.html){:external}.

-On the vSAN health page, the following warning might display with the recommendation to Host restart:
+On the vSAN health page, the following warning might display with the recommendation to Host restart.
 {: tsSymptoms}

 `vSAN extended configuration in sync.`